View Peggy Engleman's Obituary on www.chillicothenews.com/ and share memories

 Peggy Carol (Agee) Engleman, 79, of Weatherby Lake, Missouri, left this human existence for a glorious adventure.
 She departed unexpectedly in the wee morning hours Friday, May 10th, surrounded by her family who supported her with their love.

-Mourning Peggy's passing but celebrating her remarkable life are daughters Deborah Dianne (Larry) Sommer of Weatherby Lake; Marcella Anne Engleman (Steve Noblitt) of Weatherby Lake; William Fritz (Kathy) Engleman of Haymarket, Virginia; Grandchildren Whitney Elizabeth (Shaun) Givens of Kansas City, Missouri; Hannah Clare Sommer (fiance Victor Timmons) of Weatherby Lake; William Christian Engleman and Grace Dianne Engleman of Haymarket, Virginia, as well as, nieces and nephews.
+Mourning Peggy's passing but celebrating her remarkable like are daughters Deborah Dianne (Larry) Sommer of Weatherby Lake; Marcella Anne Engleman (Steve Noblitt) of Weatherby Lake; William Fritz (Kathy) Engleman of Haymarket, Virginia; Grandchildren Whitney Elizabeth (Shaun) Givens of Kansas City, Missouri; Hannah Clare Sommer (Fiance Victor Timmons) of Weatherby Lake; William Christian Engleman and Grace Dianne Engleman of Haymarket, Virginia, as well as, nieces and nephews.

 Peggy was preceded in death by her parents Roy and Letha Agee; husband Lloyd J. Engleman; brother Gerald Agee; sister Norma (Agee) Young; niece Tami Jo (Walker) Myers; and nephew Gary Agee.